Skip to main content

 FastQuick analysis, lower cost.
 Ideal for small PRs and rapid feedback.

-AdvancedDeep analysis with specialists.
-The review is split across specialist agents for security, performance, correctness, and patterns.
+AdvancedDeep analysis split across specialist agents for security, performance, correctness, and patterns.
 Best for critical repositories.

 Pipeline monitoring

-CloudThinker can monitor your CI/CD pipelines for failures and automatically analyze failed job logs.
+CloudThinker monitors your CI/CD pipelines for failures.
 When a pipeline fails, CloudThinker:

 1. Detects the failed pipeline run